MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 # OneDrive sync reports in the Apps Admin Center

-The OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) tracks the health of your sync app devices to provide you with actionable reporting insights on OneDrive usage across your organization.
-Using sync reports, you can proactively track relevant health errors and advisories, check the sync status and app version of individual devices, and monitor Known Folder Move roll out.
+The OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) tracks the sync health of your devices to provide you with actionable reporting insights on everything happening with OneDrive sync across your organization.

->[!IMPORTANT]
-> This feature is in preview and isn't available to everyone.
-Review the requirements to determine eligibility.

-The health insights range from a high-level executive summary to a comprehensive view of sync status per device, allowing you to quickly identify and resolve common issues while improving user experience.
+The dashboard's health insights range from a high-level executive summary to a comprehensive view of sync status per device.
+These insights let you see who's running OneDrive and what’s happening with sync, allowing you to proactively reach out to educate people to resolve common issues while improving user experience and increasing OneDrive adoption.

-Having more visibility into what’s happening with sync can help you proactively educate users while increasing OneDrive adoption.
+Proactively track relevant health issues and advisories, check the sync status and app version of individual devices, and monitor Known Folder Move roll out by using sync reports to resolve issues quickly so that you can focus on other strategic tasks.

+This article covers how to set up and successfully navigate the OneDrive sync health dashboard.

 ## Requirements

 - OneDrive sync apps on the Insiders or Production ring.
 Devices on the Deferred ring aren't eligible for the preview.
 [Set the sync app update ring](use-group-policy.md#set-the-sync-app-update-ring).

-- OneDrive Sync app version 21.078 or later for Windows.
+- OneDrive Sync app version 22.060 or later for Windows and macOS.

 - [Global Administrator role](/microsoft-365/admin/add-users/about-admin-roles) or [Office apps admin role](/microsoft-365/admin/add-users/about-admin-roles) to set up the dashboard.
 After setup, only [Global reader role](/microsoft-365/admin/add-users/about-admin-roles) is required to view the dashboard.